 Best for kids: Bogs Neo-Classic Boot

 These uni-sex kids boots from Bogs are a great option for kids.
 They come in a ton of fun designs, slip on easily, and combine rubber with neoprene for maximum water resistance.
-With excellent traction, these boots will hold up easily in slushy weather.
+With excellent traction, these snow boots will hold up easily in slushy weather.
 They come in three separate sizing categories: toddler, little kid (4 to 8 years old), and big kid (8 to 12 years old).
 Plus, they come in tons of fun patterns like rockets, butterflies, and smiling kitty cats.

 Are you looking for a winter hiking boot?

 If you plan to do a lot of hiking or winter camping and there isn’t enough fresh powder to warrant the use of snowshoes, look for a boot designed with long trails in mind.
 While this may seem straightforward, find a boot that literally states its hiking performance, either in the name or description.
 If a shoe is designed for hiking, it will automatically be more lightweight than casual snow boot contemporaries.
 Designated hiking boots will also have better traction with thick, bouncy soles to support your feet over rugged terrain and tread patterns designed to prevent snow build-up in their crevices.

 You’ll most likely want to pick a boot with a lower rise, hitting at or just above the ankle; this is especially true for hikers embarking on steep ascents.
 Winter boots that come up around the calves can limit movement and flexibility, leading to additional strain and lack of agility.
 If you’re worried about snow getting into the shoe, you can invest in additional gaiters or waterproof hiking pants that tuck into your boots, creating a seal.